 When the time is right, regardless of whether the position is showing a profit or a loss, the mechanics of closing out the trade are the same.

-As soon as you click to close your position, your account will sell your bitcoin at the market price and crystallise your profit of loss.
+As soon as you click to close your position, your account will sell your bitcoin at the market price and crystallise your profit or loss.

 The process of putting on a trade, monitoring it, and then closing it out is remarkably simple.
 Brokers have invested heavily in making the trading experience as positive as they can.

-Intuitive functionality and helpful customer support staff are client-facing.
-Behind the scenes, powerful software tools and regulatory compliance processes ensure your trades are booked in a secure and compliant way.
+Intuitive functionality and helpful customer support staff come as part of the package but behind the scenes, powerful software tools and regulatory compliance processes ensure your trades are booked in a secure and compliant way.